hadipardis/svc/README.md

 First, clone this repository into a local folder on your machine.
 Then go to the folder, and install YOLOv5 as described in https://github.com/ultralytics/yolov5.
 This installs all the required packages to run this project.

+After that, get the checkpoints of the base layer from this google drive, and put them in ./checkpoints/base:

+Also, get the checkpoints of the enhancement layer from this google drive, and put them in ./checkpoints/enh:

 ## Usage
 To test the base layer of the proposed system, begin by converting your input video into RGB frames and saving them in a folder, such as ./input.
 You can use ffmpeg for this conversion.
 For example, to convert a YUV420 video into PNG frames, use the following command:
 ```bash